MrWillCom/awesome/README.md

 ## Swift

-*   [productdevbook/port-killer](https://github.com/productdevbook/port-killer) - Native macOS menu bar app for finding and killing processes on open ports.
+*   [productdevbook/port-killer](https://github.com/productdevbook/port-killer) - Native macOS app for finding and killing processes on open ports.
 Perfect for developers.

 *   [aeilot/OCRit](https://github.com/aeilot/OCRit) - OCR it on macOS with DeepSeek-OCR